frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/developer-commentary.md

 ![](imgs/bitbangcerealtx.png)

 Very very easy to implement, and it all happens with perfect timing in a non-blocking fashion.

+NOTE: timer overflow is called an `UPDATE` event on STM32 microcontrollers

 # Other: CRSF input